NTIA/scos-sensor/README.md

 ### Sensor Calibration File
 By default, scos-sensor will use `configs/sensor_calibration.json` as the sensor calibration file.
-Sensor calibration files allow scos-sensor to apply a gain based on a laboratory calibration of the signal analyzer and may also contain other useful metadata that characterizes the sensor performance.
+Sensor calibration files allow scos-sensor to apply a gain based on a laboratory calibration of the sensor and may also contain other useful metadata that characterizes the sensor performance.
+For additional information on the calibration data, see the [NTIA-Sensor SigMF Calibration Object](https://github.com/NTIA/sigmf-ns-ntia/blob/master/ntia-sensor.sigmf-ext.md#08-the-calibration-object).
 The default calibration file is shown below:
 ```json
 {
   "calibration_data":{